subarna-sutradhar/Breast-Cancer-Prediction-Using-EfficientNetB0/README.md

 ![plot](./Screenshots/Results_page.png)

+## Key Features:
+* The model is trained using Transfer learning on **EfficientNetB0**.
+* Tensorflow and Keras is used.
+* **Oversampling** is used in the training data to negate the effects of data imbalance.
+* Improved accuracy and performance over the ResNet101-based approach.

 ### Note:
 The data analysis and model building process is present in ModelBuild.ipynb file.
-## Key Features:
-* The model is trained using Transfer learning on EfficientNetB0.
-* Tensorflow and Keras is used.
-* Oversampling is used in the training data to negate the effects of data imbalance.